muntaqimahmed/IWS1-Project-1/README.md

 For the wow feature, I was supposed to add a parallax effect to the website.
 However, after implementing it I realized it didn’t suit the current design, so I explored other options and ultimately added a Typed.js effect instead.
 In addition, I fixed several scrolling bugs and added a footer and a logo.

+Oct 8 submission note,

+Removed the placeholder text with actual text and ready to host the site!!!